erwbgy/puppet-pamldap/README.md

 Configure a system to use LDAP for user authentication, authorisation and related name resolution:

+Currently only tested on Redhat-like systems.

+## Usage

+Include the pamldap module in your puppet configuration:

+    include pamldap

+and add required hiera configuration - for example:

     pamldap::base_dn: 'dc=example,dc=com'
     pamldap::uris: [ 'ldap://10.7.96.13', 'ldap://10.7.96.14' ]

-Currently only tested on Redhat-like systems.
+It can also be used as a parameterised class - for example:

+    class { 'pamldap':
+      base_dn => 'dc=example,dc=com',
+      uris    => [ 'ldap://10.7.96.13', 'ldap://10.7.96.14' ],
+    }

 ## Parameters